Fabrics and finishes

 • Ability to kill or stop the growth of microbes (particularly bacteria and fungi)

-• Ability to control the smell of perspiration
+• Ability to control odour from perspiration

 • Compatibility with other types of finishes